Skip to main content

 4. Preview one or more rows to confirm that the expected value appears.

-You can also place a mapped text field directly from the Data tab by using the plus button next to a column.
-QR and barcode mapped overlays are added from the CSV Mapping section.
+On PDFs without supported native AcroForm fields, you can also place a mapped text field directly from the Data tab by using the plus button next to a column.
+If the PDF already has supported native AcroForm fields, Bulk Fill hides that Data-tab shortcut so the native Form workflow stays primary.
+Overlay text, QR, and barcode fields still remain available from Fields.

 Suppose your CSV rows follow this structure: